 Are you an art major?
 Consider the Calder Residence which provides housing for art majors.
 This building has efficiency apartments for 48 residents, and is located directly next to the Calder Art Academic Complex.
 Visit the Art Website.

 Are you an Honors College student?
-Consider the Niemeyer Living Center, Hills Living Center, and Pickard Living Center where all the residents are in the Honors College.
-This supportive community provides on-site access to faculty and staff, as well as the opportunity to take classes right in the Niemeyer Living Center.
+Consider the Niemeyer Living Center or Holton-Hooker Living and Learning Center where a majority the residents are in the Honors College or on an Honors-specific floor.
+This supportive community provides on-site access to faculty and staff, as well as the opportunity to take classes right where they live.
 Visit the Honors College Website.